kvassAI/slate/source/includes/_subscriptions.md

 The Subscription method enables you to charge [`Customers`](#Users) at specified intervals set by a [`Plan`](#Plans) of their choice.

-We offer a `license` subscription.
+We offer a `license` subscription method.
 The customers will be charged the amount specified in the plan at an interval set by the plan.